shiyou0130011/Numeric-Character-Reference-js/README.md

 # Numeric Character Reference js  [![Apache 2.0 License](https://img.shields.io/badge/listence-apache%202.0-%23CB2533.svg)](http://www.apache.org/licenses/LICENSE-2.0)
 This is a javascript ([typescript](https://www.typescriptlang.org/)) project used for conversion between “Numeric Character Reference” (HTML Entity) and the char.

+## Compile
+This project is written by [typescript](https://www.typescriptlang.org/).

+Please install typescript first:

+	npm install -g typescript

+Then compile it

+	cd /path/of/the/source/code
+	tsc

+The output javascript code will in the folder */path/of/the/source/code/***out**

 ## Example

 ### Parsing  English